September 17, 2019ETL vs ELT: What’s the Difference? & How to Choose

 Whether responsible for the data, systems, analysis, strategy, or results, you can use these six principles to navigate the fast-paced modern world of data and decisions.
 Think of them as a foundation for data architecture, allowing your business to run at an optimized level — today and tomorrow.

-1. View data as a shared asset.
+1. View Data as a Shared Asset.

-Enterprises that start with a vision of data as a shared asset ultimately outperform their competition, as CIO explains.
+Enterprises that start with a vision of data as a shared asset outperform their competition.
 Instead of allowing departmental data silos to persist, these enterprises ensure that all stakeholders have a complete view of the company.

 Putting data in one place isn’t enough to achieve the vision of a data-driven culture.
 The days of purely using a systems-based data warehouse are long gone.
 Modern data architecture requires enterprises to use data warehouses, data lakes, and data marts to meet scalability needs.

 How do warehouses, lakes, and marts function in modern data analytics architecture?
 Here’s an easy breakdown:

 - Data warehouses: The central location where all data is stored.

 - Data lakes: A smaller repository of specific data stored in its raw format.